-Other than the above exceptions, covered entities are required to provide a notice in plain language that describes:
+Other than the above exceptions, Covered Entities are required to provide a Notice in plain language that describes:

 Health Plans must also:

-Covered Direct Treatment Providers must also:
+Covered Healthcare Providers must also:

-Covered entities that participate in an organized healthcare arrangement may choose to produce a single but joint notice if certain requirements are met.
-For example, the joint notice must describe the covered entities and the service delivery sites to which it applies.
-If any one of the participating covered entities provides the joint notice to an individual, the notice distribution requirement with respect to that individual is met for all of the covered entities.
+Covered Entities that participate in an Organized Health Care Arrangement may choose to produce a single joint notice if certain requirements are met.
+For example, the joint notice must describe the Covered Entities and the service delivery sites to which the Notice of Privacy Practices applies.
+If any one of the participating Covered Entities provides a joint notice to an individual, the Notice distribution requirement with respect to that individual is met for all Covered Entities in the Organized Health Care Arrangement.

 “The HIPAA Security Rule establishes national standards to protect individuals’ electronic personal health information that is created, received, used, or maintained by a covered entity.
-The Security Rule requires appropriate administrative, physical and technical safeguards to ensure the confidentiality, integrity, and security of electronic Protected Health Information”.
+The Security Rule requires appropriate administrative, physical, and technical safeguards to ensure the confidentiality, integrity, and security of electronic Protected Health Information”.

 Definition provided by the US Department of Health and Human Services